Custom Installation and Uninstallation of Components

 For example, on Red Hat Enterprise Linux:

-If your OS uses DEB packages, use the zypper package manager supplied with Dr.Web Desktop Security Suite, for the custom uninstallation.
-To do that, go to the /opt/drweb.com/bin directory and run the command:
+If your OS uses DEB packages, or there is no package manager in your system, for the custom uninstallation, use the zypper package manager supplied with Dr.Web Desktop Security Suite.
+To do that, go to the directory /opt/drweb.com/bin and run the command:

 For example: